rcmdnk/ec2/docs/environment-setup.md

 one, and the generated mounts use `nofail` so a launch during that window still boots.

-`SUBNET_IDS` accepts several subnets, which produces one launch JSON per subnet per enabled AMI family.
+`AWS_SUBNET_IDS` accepts several subnets, which produces one launch JSON per subnet per enabled AMI family.
 Two of the file system kinds constrain the count, and both checks run even when that kind is unused: io2 requires exactly one subnet, and FSx requires one for `SINGLE_AZ_*` and at least two for `MULTI_AZ_*`. io2